-If you feel that reading a certain book may help, or if the spirit leads you, read some reviews, check out the author, and it is often possible to read some of the book online.
+Careful research is recommended as to the content of any Christian book in reviews on Amazon and elsewhere, before wasting money or worst still, being led astray.
+If you feel that reading a certain book may help, or if the spirit leads you, scan the reviews, check out the author, and it is often possible to read some of the book online.

 Churches That Abuse by Ronald Enroth